Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Limited internal rotation of the hip

-- Consider imaging the asymptomatic contralateral hip with a normal x-ray to detect early SCFE if prophylactic surgery is planned69
+- Consider imaging the asymptomatic contralateral hip with a normal x-ray to detect early SCFE if prophylactic surgery is planned

-- Chronic recurrent multifocal osteomyelitis after initial work-up (labs (i.e. CRP/ESR and x-ray)70,71 (Whole body bone marrow MRI is more appropriate when multiple joints requested see NIA_CG_059)
+- Whole body bone marrow MRI is more appropriate when multiple joints requested see Evolent_CG_059 for Bone Marrow MRI)

-- Concern for infection not localized to the hip (initial imaging not required)72
+- Concern for infection not localized to the hip (initial imaging not required)

-- Concern for infection localized to the hip after initial evaluation with ultrasound72
+- Concern for infection localized to the hip after initial evaluation with ultrasound

-- Osteoid Osteoma — MRI not usually done because X-ray and CT more accurate for diagnosis73
+- Osteoid Osteoma – MRI not usually done because x-ray and CT more accurate for diagnosis(56)

 Rationale